 RNA biomarkers – a largely untapped, but beneficial resource

 Next generation sequencing (NGS) has evolved as a valuable tool for biomarker discovery and development.
 This new era of research into biomarker discovery has largely focused on DNA based biomarkers rather than RNA based biomarkers and is exemplified by the number of publications in the NGS field, mostly DNA related (Figure 1A).
 To date, RNA has been a relatively untapped resource for biomarker discovery.
 However, within the past 8-10 years, there has been a significant rise in the number of NGS publications featuring RNA-Sequencing (RNASeq) (Figure 1B).
-This change has been driven by the realization that researchers cannot solely rely on DNA aberrations to understand tumor biology but also need other omics data such as RNA profiling to capture a more comprehensive view.
+This change has been driven by the realisation that researchers cannot solely rely on DNA aberrations to understand tumour biology but also need other omics data such as RNA profiling to capture a more comprehensive view.

 The evolution of RNA-Seq